texfaq/texfaq.github.io/FAQ-subverttoks.md

 As you can see, the package (`mypkg`)

--  creates an alias for the existing ''system'' `\everypar` (which is frozen into any surrounding environment, which will carry on using the original);
+-  creates an alias for the existing "system" `\everypar` (which is frozen into any surrounding environment, which will carry on using the original);
 -  creates a token register to subvert `\everypar` and initialises it with the current contents of `\everypar`;
--  sets the ''old'' `\everypar` to execute its own extra code, as well as the contents of its own token register;
+-  sets the "old" `\everypar` to execute its own extra code, as well as the contents of its own token register;
 -  defines the macro for the extra code; and
 -  points the token `\everypar` at the new token register.